formsandflows/PACo/Canvas components/PACo_Visualization_A.md

 1. Elevation
 2. Line

-When a PACo canvas component has a custom property called "cmp_Visualization", it must have one of these two values.
+When a PACo canvas component has a visualization option (has a custom property called "cmp_Visualization"), it must have one of these two values.

 When a PACo canvas component has a visualization option, it always has a margin of 10px.